Distributional Instruments: Identification and Estimation with Quantile Least Squares: Introduction

 Our first contribution is to show that distributional relevance is a meaningful notion of instrument strength, not just a descriptive property.
-Within a nonseparable triangular model, we characterize a class of \emph{purely distributional instruments}: variables $Z$ for which $\Var(\E[X\mid Z])=0$ but $F_{X\mid Z}(\cdot\mid Z)$ is non-degenerate in $L^2$.
+Within a non-separable triangular model, we characterize a class of \emph{purely distributional instruments}: variables $Z$ for which $\Var(\E[X\mid Z])=0$ but $F_{X\mid Z}(\cdot\mid Z)$ is non-degenerate in $L^2$.
 Building on the control-function framework of \citet{cfnsv20_cfa}, we prove that such instruments still identify average structural effects via the control variable $V=F_X(X\mid Z)$, and we relate this notion to existing concepts of instrument strength based on heteroskedasticity \citep{lewbel1997constructing}.
 Thus, even when policy variables are ``purely distributional'' for a risk index, they can support point identification of its causal effect on outcomes.

-Our second, and main, contribution is to develop a practical IV estimator tailored to these designs, which we call \emph{Quantile Least Squares} (Q--LS).
-Instead of summarizing the first stage with a conditional mean, Q--LS builds instruments from the \emph{entire} conditional quantile process of $X$ given $Z$.
+Our second, and main, contribution is to develop a practical IV estimator tailored to these designs, which we call \emph{Quantile Least Squares} (Q--LS).\footnote{Our notion of ``distributional instruments" is orthogonal to the shift-share (Bartik) literature (see \citep{adao2019shift, borusyak2025practical, goldsmith2020bartik} for a detailed review).
+There, the focus is on constructing a composite instrument from many shocks and exposure shares.
+Here, we take the instrument $Z$ as given and show how to optimally exploit its distributional impact on $X$ via conditional quantiles.
+In particular, Q–LS does not impose a shift–share structure on $Z$; it can be applied whether $Z$ is a simple policy indicator or a more complex shock.} Instead of summarizing the first stage with a conditional mean, Q--LS builds instruments from the \emph{entire} conditional quantile process of $X$ given $Z$.
 Concretely, we: (i) estimate a series of first-stage quantile regressions of $X$ on $Z$; (ii) form a data-driven linear combination of these conditional quantiles that best predicts $X$ in mean square error; and (iii) use this optimal quantile-aggregated prediction as the instrument in an otherwise standard linear IV estimator.
 Under distributional relevance and a mild non-degeneracy condition, the resulting optimal Q--LS instrument is always relevant in the classical sense, even when the conditional mean of $X$ is flat in $Z$.
 In a ``best-case'' world where $X\mid Z$ is a pure location shift, we show that Q--LS collapses to optimal 2SLS and attains the same efficiency bound.
 In more general cases, Q--LS remains reliable precisely when mean-based instruments become weak.

 Methodologically, we characterize the asymptotic properties of Q--LS in a linear triangular model with a single endogenous regressor.
 We show that (i) under distributional relevance and mild regularity conditions, the Q--LS estimator is consistent and asymptotically normal; (ii) standard heteroskedasticity-robust 2SLS standard errors computed with the generated Q--LS instrument are valid for inference; and (iii) ill-posedness in the optimal-weight problem can be handled with ridge or LASSO regularization across quantiles, yielding stable finite-sample performance.
 We propose simple diagnostics and a decision chart that place Q--LS alongside conventional weak-IV tools: researchers can test for mean relevance, test for distributional relevance, and then choose between classical 2SLS and Q--LS (and between its regularized variants) based on these diagnostics.
 In this sense, Q--LS is designed to \emph{complement}, not replace, the existing 2SLS toolkit.